mfitzasp/EVA_Pipeline/README.md

 older than 30 days, the token file is moved into a ``failed_tokens`` folder for later inspection.

-Upon successful completion, any provided token file is instead moved to a ``successful_token`` directory.
+Upon successful completion, any token file present is instead moved to a ``successful_token`` directory.

-The script accepts an optional ``--tokenfile`` argument pointing to the token that should be removed on completion.
+The pipeline automatically detects this token file when running in ``generic`` mode.